JWT Expiry Checker

 What is the JWT exp claim?

-The 'exp' (expiration time) claim in a JWT is a JSON number representing a Unix timestamp (seconds since Epoch).
+The 'exp' (expiration time) claim in a JSON Web Token is a number representing a Unix timestamp (seconds since Epoch).
 It defines the exact date and time after which the JWT must not be accepted for processing.
 Because it is a raw Unix timestamp, our JWT expiry checker converts it into a human-readable local time.

 How does this JWT expiry checker work?